 Values Hierarchy – Step Two:

-Now ask yourself, “what’s important to me about [whatever your answer was to the first question]?”
+Now ask yourself, “what’s important to me about ?”

 This second question (and all the others) includes the qualifier “to me”, but it focuses on the previous question’s answer.

 In our example, your second question would be, “what’s important to me about free time?” because “free time” was the answer to your first question.

 Write down your answer to the second question on the piece of paper directly under the first answer.